Game: SMARTIC Arctic Case Study

 Context for Use

-The Strategic Management of Resources in Times of Change (SMARTIC) activity is an interactive, role play scenario.
-It is best suited for upper level high school students, college and graduate students, and lifelong learners.
+The Arctic SMARTIC (Strategic Management of Resources in Times of Change) activity is an interactive, role-play scenario.
+It is best suited for high school students, college and graduate students, and lifelong learners.

 Description and Teaching Materials

-As Arctic summer sea ice continues to retreat, there is a growing interest, both locally and internationally, in accessing and developing Arctic assets that have previously been unavailable such as hydrocarbons, fish and other natural resources.
+As summer sea ice continues to retreat in the Arctic, there is growing interest, both locally and internationally, in accessing and developing Arctic assets that have previously been unavailable such as hydrocarbons, fish and other natural resources.

-Others are concerned about changes in the quantity and quality of sea ice habitat and what impact that will have on the Arctic ecosystem as well as those who rely on ice as a platform for transportation, hunting, and fishing, and other livelihood purposes.
+At the same time, there are concerns about changes in the quantity and quality of sea ice habitat and what impact that will have on the Arctic ecosystem as well as those who rely on ice as a platform for transportation, hunting, and fishing, and other livelihood purposes.

-SMARTIC is a simulation activity that gives players a first hand understanding of what it means to be a stakeholder competing with other interests in the rapidly changing Arctic.
+Arctic SMARTIC is a simulation activity that gives players an active understanding of what it means to be a rights holder or stakeholder dealing with the interests of others in the rapidly changing Arctic.

 Materials needed: